seriousben/seriousben.com/content/posts/worker-process-pattern-a-story.md

 Until finally, the API asks its friend for help.
 The API started handling requests and its friend worked through all the queued jobs one by one.

-They gave observability, reliability and most importantly peace of mind to their dear developers.
+They gave scalability, observability, reliability and most importantly peace of mind to their dear developers.

 Never again would the API make its developers sad.